bmaidics/zilla-plus-aws-templates/amazon-msk/cdktf/secure-public-access/README.md

 10. Verify that CDKTF is installed correctly. `cdktf --version`

 ## (optional) Create an example MSK cluster
-If you don't have an existing MSK cluster you can use our sample MSK deployment with basic configuration and Unauthorized access.
+If you don't have an existing MSK cluster you can use our example MSK deployment with basic configuration and Unauthorized access.
-Use `cdktf deploy` inside the `example-cluster` folder to deploy the sample MSK cluster.
+Use `cdktf deploy` inside the `example-cluster` folder to deploy the example MSK cluster.
 Note the `mskClusterName` from the outputs as you'll need this later.

 ## Variables